5 Ways to Reduce Water Waste in Utah

 Clay soil holds more water, sandy soil dries faster.
 If you have more clay base, you do not need to water as often.
 Clay base soils do need to be watered deeper.

 Sandy soil needs less watering at any given time.
-But it will need slightly more frequent waterings.
+But it will need slightly more frequent watering.
 Knowing your soil type will save you water, time, money and hassle.
 And, your plants will thrive when you combine proper watering technique with the appropriate soil type.

 There are loads more ways you can reduce, or even eliminate, water waste. looking for even more ideas to help save water?
 There are wonderful local resources available.
 Check out some of the following.